Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Summary and Discussion

 \item {\it Mass Loss Efficiency.} In most of our simulated clouds, the majority of cloud mass is lost via photoevaporation followed by dynamical ejection ($\varepsilon_{\rm ion} \sim 0.6$--$0.8$; Figure~\ref{f:evej}).
 Initially unbound clouds have a higher fraction of gas ejected as neutrals due to expansion driven by initial turbulence.
 In strongly magnetized clouds, most of the gas is ejected in the atomic phase due to the low ionizing photon rate and magnetic confinement, which limits escape routes of the gas.

 \item {\it Evolutionary Timescales.} The median value of the time at which the first star formation occurs ($t_{*,0}$) is $3.5$--$4.3\Myr$ in the $\alpha$-series models and $2.1$--$8.6 \Myr$ in the $\beta$-series models.
 Except for the magnetically subcritical clouds ({\tt A2B05}), clouds in our simulations form stars on timescales of $t_{\rm SF} \sim 5$--$7\Myr$ (or $1$--$1.5$ freefall times) and are destroyed within $t_{\rm dest,H_2} \sim 6$--$9\Myr$ (or $1.3$--$2.0$ freefall times) after the onset of radiation feedback (Figure~\ref{f:t_all}).
 Magnetically subcritical clouds have longer evolutionary timescales because of the low SFR and inefficient mass loss processes.
+Since SFRs are approximately constant, the average observed age of the stellar clusters in an actively star-forming cloud would be approximately $t_{\rm SF}/3\sim 2\Myr$.

 \item {\it Escape of Radiation.} The cumulative median escape fraction of LyC (FUV) radiation ranges between $21$--$34\%$ ($53$--$69\%$) in the $\alpha$-series models and between $13$--$33\%$ ($57$--$64\%$) in the $\beta$-series.
 The escape fraction is low in magnetically subcritical clouds because of reduced gas compressibility, which results in less porous structure.
 Different turbulent realizations yield greater variation in $f_{\rm esc,Lyc}$ than in $f_{\rm esc,FUV}$.